-PTC Creo 4.0 was launched 15th of November and I have had the opportunity to try this new version of Creo a little more from my last blog on the subject.
+PTC Creo 4.0 was launched 15th of November, the top highlights in PTC Creo Parametric 4.0 are from improvements in Mini toolbar, new 3D Sweep, new Flexible Modeling in Sheetmetal.
+I have had the opportunity to try this new version of Creo a little more from my last blog on the subject.

 Earlier this we participated in the Pre-Release Program for PTC Creo where I could try all new functionalities and enhancements.
 My immediately impression was that Creo is Creo, users will be familiar with this new environment and it is fast and easy to find your tools and features.
 This is really great with an upgrade and speeds up to the process to adopt this new version.

 It's when I start to look at the details that I realise that it has happened a lot of improvements in this version of our favorite CAD product.

 A great improvement is the new Mini Toolbar that pops up when something is selected in the model or in the model tree.
 A typical measurement is the number of mouse clicks required to do an operation and the new tool will decrease number of mouse clicks with over 50%.
 This is also how the geometry is selected in the model.
 Directly in the selection the user are given geometry as the first choice, previously it was the feature and then the surface/edge/point.
 After the selection, the new Mini Toolbar gives access to the feature if needed, otherwise the user keep working from the Surface.